gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2-textures.md

   }
 ```

-Hopefully this small step helps explain how to use mutliple textures in a single draw call in WebGL.
+Hopefully this small step helps explain how to use mutliple textures in a single draw call in WebGL